 In the previous sections, we have shown how to derive ab initio few-mode Hamiltonians for quantum potential scattering problems and how the full scattering information can be reconstructed from such Hamiltonians using the input-output formalism.
-We have further demonstrated that by choosing certain states in the few-mode basis, the corresponding spectral resonance peaks can be extracted.
+We have further demonstrated that, by choosing certain states in the few-mode basis, the corresponding spectral resonance peaks can be extracted.

-This idea of extracting important degrees of freedom is at the heart of few-mode theory.
+This idea of extracting important d.o.f. is at the heart of the few-mode theory.
 The concept also naturally leads to a crucial approximation when considering interacting systems, such as atoms coupling to the quantized field, which are often theoretically intractable in their full complexity.
-The few-mode approximation allows to boil down the field continuum to a few relevant degrees of freedom that dominate the interacting dynamics, by neglecting the interaction with other irrelevant modes (see Fig. 2).
-Our ab initio few-mode theory now enables this approximation to be performed rigorously, provides new insight on its range of validity and gives practical advantages for its application.
+The few-mode approximation allows one to boil down the field continuum to a few relevant d.o.f. that dominate the interacting dynamics, by neglecting the interaction with other irrelevant modes (see Fig. 2).
+Our ab initio few-mode theory now enables this approximation to be performed rigorously, provides new insight on its range of validity, and gives practical advantages for its application.
 The main step behind this progress is the possibility of choosing the system states at will while still treating the free system exactly, such that one can focus on approximating the interaction.

-We note that the few-mode approximation has already been employed extensively in the study of cavity QED [10-12] and related subjects by using phenomenological few-mode Hamiltonians.
-Importantly, a large bulk of theoretical tools has been developed to solve and understand the resulting dynamical equations [17, 103, 104], which have found applications in a broad quantum optics context, also beyond cavity QED.
+We note that the few-mode approximation is already employed extensively in the study of cavity QED [10-12] and related subjects by using phenomenological few-mode Hamiltonians.
+Importantly, a large bulk of theoretical tools has been developed to solve and understand the resulting dynamical equations [17,104,105], which find applications in a broad quantum optics context, also beyond cavity QED.
 However, these approaches inherit the limitations of phenomenological few-mode approaches discussed in the previous sections.

 In this section, we show how our ab initio few-mode theory can be applied to interacting quantum systems, providing a number of advantages to phenomenological few-mode theory.
-Firstly, in ab initio few-mode theory, the empty cavity or potential is treated exactly no matter which system modes are chosen such that the interacting case inherits the advantages from the non-interacting one.
-Secondly, a systematic effective few-mode expansion scheme can now be constructed where only the interaction is approximated.
-Thirdly, an important aspect of our method is that it connects to the toolbox of phenomenological few-mode theory, such that frequently used techniques do not have to be abandoned.
-Lastly, this extends the range of few-mode theory to extreme parameter regimes, such as highly open and multi-mode systems, where previously mentioned aspects of ab initio few-mode theory, such as frequency-dependent couplings and background scattering, can be crucial.
+First, in the ab initio few-mode theory, the empty cavity or potential is treated exactly no matter which system modes are chosen such that the interacting case inherits the advantages from the noninteracting one.
+Second, a systematic effective few-mode expansion scheme can now be constructed where only the interaction is approximated.
+Third, an important aspect of our method is that it connects to the toolbox of phenomenological few-mode theory, such that frequently used techniques do not have to be abandoned.
+Last, the method extends the reach of few-mode theory to extreme parameter regimes, such as highly open and multimode systems, where previously mentioned aspects of the ab initio few-mode theory, such as frequency-dependent couplings and background scattering, can be crucial.
+As outlined in the introduction, in this context our method acts as an enabling technique, complementing solution methods for open quantum dynamics and providing access to new approximations.

-In the following, we first outline the construction of ab initio few-mode theory for interacting systems.
-We then discuss each of the advantages of ab initio few-mode theory mentioned above, and demonstrate them using representative examples.
+In the following, we first outline the construction of the ab initio few-mode theory for interacting systems.
+We then discuss each of the advantages of the ab initio few-mode theory mentioned above and demonstrate them using representative examples.